billfitzgerald/infosec-primer/getting_started.md

 ##### C4.4.4.1 Transfer Proxy Certificate File to the Device

 Copy the proxy certificate file to the Android's SD card or other internal storage.
-The tutorial below assumes that certificate has been moved to an SD card.
+The tutorial below assumes that the certificate has been moved to an SD card.

 ##### C4.4.4.2 Install Proxy Certificate File to the Device